Why the Rolling Stones Once Released Simultaneous Compilations

 Rolling Stones completists had their hands full on June 6, 1975, when a pair of new band compilations arrived in stores on the same day.

-Putting out two records at once isn't generally the best idea, but in this case, the Stones weren't entirely in control of the release schedule.
-Because the band's former manager Allen Klein retained control of their recordings prior to 1970, Klein's ABKCO label had the right to release archival compilations.
+Putting out two records at once isn't generally the best idea, but in this case, the Stones weren't entirely in control of the release schedule: Because former manager Allen Klein retained control of their recordings prior to 1970, Klein's ABKCO label had the right to release archival compilations.

-The newer tracks, culled from the four albums the Stones had released for Atlantic between 1971's Sticky Fingers and 1974's It's Only Rock 'n' Roll, were collected on the 10-track Made in the Shade, while the older material — most demos recorded for other artists — made up the 16-track ABKCO set Metamorphosis.
+The newer tracks, culled from the four albums the Stones had released for Atlantic between 1971's Sticky Fingers and 1974's It's Only Rock 'n' Roll, were collected on the 10-track Made in the Shade, while the older material — mostly demos recorded for other artists — made up the 16-track ABKCO set Metamorphosis.